TDA-Jyamiti/fzz/README.md

 1 8 8
 ```
 Each line denotes an interval in the barcode, with the first number being the dimension and the rest being birth and death.
 Note that the birth and death are start and end of the **closed** integral interval, i.e., a line `p b d` indicates a persistence interval [*b*,*d*] in dimensional *p* starting with the complex `K_b` and ending with the complex `K_d`.

+## License

+THIS SOFTWARE IS PROVIDED "AS-IS".
+THERE IS NO WARRANTY OF ANY KIND.
+NEITHER THE AUTHORS NOR PURDUE UNIVERSITY WILL BE LIABLE FOR ANY DAMAGES OF ANY KIND, EVEN IF ADVISED OF SUCH POSSIBILITY.

+This software was developed (and is copyrighted by) the CGTDA research group at Purdue University.
+Please do not redistribute this software.
+This program is for academic research use only.
+This software uses the Boost and phat library, which are covered under their own licenses.